Igor Artemyev: Biography

 Artemyev graduated from the Leningrad State University Faculty of Biology and from the Faculty of Law of the St. Petersburg State University.
 According to former opposition leader Marina Salye, Artemyev worked for the KGB during the Soviet era.

-On 10 March 2004, Artemyev was appointed the head of the Federal Antimonopoly Service of Russia (FAS) by President Vladimir Putin through presidential decree № 329-р.
+On 10 March 2004, Artemyev was appointed the head of the Federal Antimonopoly Service of Russia (FAS) by President Vladimir Putin through presidential decree No. 329-р.
 He served in this role for 16 years, retiring in 2020.
 Artemyev was replaced in this capacity by Maksim Shaskolsky, the former vice governor of Saint Petersburg.

+After this, Artemyev became an assistant to Russian prime minister Mikhail Mishustin.
+He worked in this position until the fall of 2023.
+In November, he resigned of his own free will, after which he took over as head of Saint-Petersburg International Mercantile Exchange.